 SOME FOTOS AND FAMILY RECONSTITUTIONS

 Just an attempt to improve my use of WordPress.
-Hope these are of interest whilst I begin work on my next substantive post, called “ARRIVING”, at present.
+Hope these are of interest whilst I begin work on my next substantive post, called “ARRIVING”.
 As always, my thanks to descendants of the orphans who sent me photographs to use.

 I’m having a little trouble aligning these pics.
 Once I enter a caption they take on a life of their own.
 I’ll try adding some more a little later.